 Everyone should have control over all aspects of their computer and the choice to make it look the way they want, which is precisely why, in this article, we’re going through a step-by-step process of changing your splash screen on Linux.

-Note that while these steps are for Linux Mint, they should work for other Linux distros as well.
-Let us know in the comments below if you’re coming from another Linux distros and whether or not this guide worked for you.
-If you’re looking to change Windows boot image, check out our article here.
+Note that while these steps are for Linux Mint, they should also work for other Linux distros.
+Let us know in the comments below if you’re coming from another Linux distro and whether or not this guide worked for you.
+Check out our article here if you want to change the Windows boot image.

 Also read: What is Fast Startup and how to disable it?